 Sonnen began his mixed martial arts career in 1997, fighting 49 times, and earning two ‘Fight of the Night’ honors in the UFC.
 A fan favorite, he is now a renowned sports commentator and analyst.

 Born in Portland and raised in Deschutes County, Eaton stayed local, impressing at Mountain View High School and attending the University of Oregon.

 Throughout his national and international career, he earned a record in points for the decathlon and indoor heptathlon, including standing on the podium twice as a gold medalist.
 He still holds the world record for the indoor heptathlon event.

 Ainge excelled in three separate sports at North Eugene High School, earning his alma mater back-to-back state titles in basketball, two all-state selections in football, and a Parade All-American in baseball.
-A short stint with the Toronto Blue Jays lead to a career transition to the NBA, where he competed for 14 seasons with the Boston Celtics.
+A short stint with the Toronto Blue Jays led to a career transition to the NBA, where he competed for 14 seasons with the Boston Celtics.

-A Long tenure with the C’s as general manager led to an additional championship in 2008; he earned executive honors that same year.
+A long tenure with the C’s as general manager led to an additional championship in 2008; he earned executive honors that same year.